MedportalProject/Py2ONTO-Edit/README.md

 python editonto.py -o ./HumanDO.owl -m all -s "orofacial cleft" -l "en2zh" -t d
 ```

+### Limitation
+##### Use of Well-Structured Ontologies is Required
+The tool assumes a well-structured ontology as input; poorly structured or inconsistent models may lead to errors during processing.

+##### Manual Review Still Needed for Accurate Translation
+Even under strict translation requirements, the output may require manual review and correction to ensure semantic precision and domain accuracy.

 ### Cite
 If you find our work useful for your research, please consider citing it:
 ```